Hazim6163/React-101/readme.md

 # Me 4 Life &nbsp;&nbsp;&nbsp;  |&nbsp;&nbsp;&nbsp; My Code &nbsp;&nbsp;&nbsp;  |&nbsp;&nbsp;&nbsp; React
 <br>

+## Branch Level-2 explain:
+- Using React Router
+- Pages: Home, Contact, About
+  we have explain it in the read me please [check](#react-router-) That was Awesome !! .

 ## branch Level-1 explain :
 - [x] Generate Template from the Hygen.
 - [x] Create Component.